OrionReed/orionreed.com/src/posts/qrtp.md

 <md-qrtp-handshake chunks="5" speed="2000"></md-qrtp-handshake>

-This process is _symmetric_ as neither device has a 'sender' or 'receiver' role and can both send data at any point.
-This allows simple procedures like SDP exchange to be built on top.
+This process is _symmetric_ as neither device has a 'sender' or 'receiver' role and can both send data at any point and allows simple procedures like SDP exchange to be built on top.

 After [extracting a small encoding utility](/posts/string-codec/) the QRTP protocol was a mere 80 lines of code.
 It was simple and worked well, but it was slow.
 Very slow.
 It also required some quite silly-looking setups.